CharryWu/charrywu.github.io/docs/fullstack/system-design-poll-widget.md

 - It is slower to load a separate website than to render it directly into the page.
 - Because of the isolation, the host website cannot use CSS to customize the component internals.
 - Need a web server to host a website that renders the widget.
 This is not a huge deal because the a web server is needed to serve the poll results anyway.
 Depending on the type of website you build, this setup can range from simple to complex.

-#### Render within the page (same browser context)
-Pros:
-- CSS styling can be controlled by site builders of the widget & customized.
-Can provide `renderOption` & `renderViewOnlyOption` as prop
-- It is fast to render the poll widget within the same page.

-Cons:
-- The poll widget can be affected by the host website's JavaScript environment and global styling.
-There's no telling what kind of global styling is present and it is very likely for the widget's appearance to be affected by the website's CSS.

 ## Data Model
 ### Poll Entity: